learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/Intro_To_Microservices/Intro_To_Microservices.md

 **Advantages:**

 1. **Scalability**: Microservices enable horizontal scaling, allowing organizations to handle increased traffic by deploying multiple instances of individual services.
 This scalability is crucial for projects with varying demand, as discussed in CSC301's emphasis on agile development methods.
+In simpler terms, horizontal scaling refers to deploying multiple servers that handle similar tasks, ensuring the system can accommodate growing user loads effectively.

 2. **Flexibility and Agility**: Breaking down applications into smaller, independently deployable services enhances agility, enabling teams to work on each service autonomously.
 This aligns with the agile principle of responding to change over following a plan, as discussed in CSC301.